anjupbse91/TDS-Project1/README.md

-•	The data was scrapped using GitHub API using python program to retrieve information about repositories and users and making necessary changes as needed
+•	The data was scrapped using GitHub API using python program to retrieve information about repositories and users and make necessary changes as needed

 •	The creation of repositories peaked at 2016 and since then there is a gradual decrease.
 Even the corona period did not seem to have an impact on the repo creation even though people had more time at home to work out.